LucaGawa/QuantumComputing/README.md

 The package `qsimulatR` is required.
 The found r value is printed.
 The code is very slow in this R implementation.
 The result of the phase estimation algorithm can therefore be found in the file `sheet11/measurement_results.txt`.
 To safe time and just see the result, one can comment out the phase estimation part and just run the continued fraction algorithm with the imported values.

-!That is works one has to be in the sheet 11 directory or change the path!
+!That this works one has to be in the sheet 11 directory or change the path!

 Rplots.pdf contains a histogram of the most likely r values according to the phase estimation and the continued fraction algorithm.